 Additionally, you need to have clothes that are breastfeeding friendly.
 So only stretchy shirts, v-necks, etc. when it comes to tops in your maternity capsule wardrobe so you can easily breastfeed after birth.

 Buying “maternity” vs. “regular but large”

 Here are the items I would suggest buying “maternity” versus regular but just a large size.
-Of course I’m not an expert, I’m just sharing my experience.
+Of course I’m not an expert, I’m just sharing my experience for the expecting mama.
 So give us your take on this in the comment section below this blog post so others can get your input!

-Anything on the legs – pants, shorts, skirts, should be maternity.
+Anything on the legs – pants, shorts, skirts, and leggings should be maternity.
 This is because they will have a special fabric on the belly that will stretch up and then back down as you go through pregnancy and postpartum.
-If you just bought a really large cotton skirt for example, your 3rd trimester belly will stretch it out too far, making it unwearable after birth.
+If you just bought a really large cotton skirt for example, your third trimester belly will stretch it out too far, making it unwearable after birth.
 So instead of an going a size up, opt for the maternity leggings instead.

 Workout gear can be either one.
 For spandex shorts or yoga pants, I would go with maternity.
 The reason is because even if you roll your shorts or leggings down to your lower hips, it’s going to push a lot on your bladder and make it uncomfortable to wear.
 But if you buy maternity yoga pants or shorts with a belly band, there will be nothing synching your lower abdomen area so you can move around freely without feeling like you have to pee every 30 seconds 😉